ctsit/field_notes_display/README.md

 ## How to use
 Once the module is activated on a project, the @FIELD-NOTES-DISPLAY will be available in the action tag help text of the Online Designer.
-Add @FIELD-NOTES-DISPLAY to any field where you would like to display the field note using one of the three display.
-Specify the display mode you would like to use as a paremeter to the action tag.
+Add @FIELD-NOTES-DISPLAY to any field where you would like to display the field note using one of the three display modes.
+Specify the display mode you would like to use as a parameter to the action tag.
 Valid display modes are `hover`, `tooltip`, and `popover`.
 Provide the content of the field note as usual.

 ### Example: